dinosaure/bob/README.md

 between the two peers.

 The relay is therefore _blind_ to the algorithm used to reach an agreement.
+This feature ensures that there is no compromise between peers via the relay.

+#### OCaml & GADTs

+The state machine defined to ensure the exchange uses an aspect of the OCaml
+language: GADT.
+From this we can encore at type level that a client cannot talk to another client and a server cannot talk to another server.
+In this way, we can prune problematic cases as errors upstream, outside the implementation of the so-called state machine.

 [spoke]: https://github.com/dinosaure/spoke
 [article]: https://blog.osau.re/articles/spoke.html